youngzielee/youngzielee.github.io/_news/announcement_1.md

 related_posts: false
 ---

-So excited to give a talk at ASSC27 in Tokyo, Japan, on *Empirical Construction of the Topology of Broader Qualia*! :sparkles:
+At ASSC27 in Tokyo, Japan, giving a talk on *Empirical Construction of the Topology of Broader Qualia*! :sparkles: